enonic/old-xp-doc/doc/developer/modules/page/controller.rst

 Controller
 ==========

 A page controller handles requests to the page.
-The controller is written in JavaScript and must be named ``[page-name].js``.
-A controller exports a set of methods, one for each HTTP method that should be handled.
+The controller is a required file written in JavaScript and must be named ``[page-name].js``.
+A controller exports a method for each type of HTTP request that should be handled.
-The handle method has a request object as parameter and returns the result.
+The handle method has the request object as a parameter and returns the `response object <../controller/response.html>`_.

 .. literalinclude:: code/controller-1.js
    :language: javascript